Status

 Who qualifies for the DraftKings and FanDuel sports gambling addiction lawsuit?

-How much can I get from a sports gambling addiction lawsuit?
+How much compensation can I get from a sports gambling addiction lawsuit?

-Compensation is individualized.
-Categories typically include reimbursement of betting
+Any recovery would be individualized.
+Categories typically include reimbursement of

-Only an attorney can value your specific case after reviewing the facts.
+a number.
+Only an attorney can assess a specific case after reviewing the facts.

 How much does it cost to file?